nholden/modified-file-filter-action/README.md

 ### Arguments

 The argument is the path to one or more files.
-The action will pass if any of the matched files is modified.
+The Action will pass if any of the matched files is modified.

 [Glob patterns](https://en.wikipedia.org/wiki/Glob_(programming)) can also be used.